“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 Collectively, the ’64 Civil Rights Act and ’65 Voting Rights Act were the most significant steps forward since Reconstruction a century earlier (or backward for racists and states’ righters).
 While racism, discrimination, and economic inequality still existed, minorities had at last won full U.S. citizenship.
 Reverend King said, “It may be true that the law cannot make a man love me, but it can stop him from lynching me, and I think that’s pretty important.”
 After two centuries of resistance, the U.S. had become a full-blown democracy on paper at least, though at this point boys old enough to fight in Vietnam (18) still couldn’t vote because the age limit was 21.

 Three other laws/rulings rounded out the famous legislation of ’64 and ’65.
 Immigration laws also shed their racist qualifications with the 1965 Hart-Celler Immigration and Nationality Act, as the U.S. once again welcomed people from around the world by abolishing the national origins quota system that had been in place since the 1920s.
 In 1967, the Supreme Court ruled in Loving v.
 Virginia that Virginia’s anti-miscegenation law banning interracial couples was unconstitutional per the Fourteenth Amendment, overturning numerous precedent cases and similar laws in fifteen southern states.
+The Court ruled that marriage was an inherent right.
 The movie Loving (2016) tells the tale of Richard and Mildred Loving’s nine-year struggle to live as a family in their hometown of Central Point, Virginia.
 The 2010 Census classified 10% of marriages as mixed-race, 25x more than 1960.
 Then again, we now know enough about genetics to understand that, in the big scheme of things, all of us are related anyway.
 Finally, Congress passed the Fair Housing Act in 1968 as part of another civil rights bill, banning the discriminatory practices in real estate that we covered in Chapter 15.
 These three laws/rulings involving immigration, interracial marriage, and housing are among the most underrated aspects of the civil rights movement.

 These legislative struggles overcame epic filibusters in the U.S. Senate.
 Leading Democrat Richard Russell, Jr. of Georgia, LBJ’s old mentor. warned that the new legislation would lead to white slavery, and destroy any chance of opportunity for the ordinary “garden variety type American.”
 Then, as now, American is often used as code for white.
 Russell was concerned that giving minorities citizenship would “upset harmonious racial relations.”
 He was echoing graver concerns of Mississippi’s Governor Barnett, who warned that liberating Blacks would lead to certain genocide for Whites.
 Victims of the zero-sum fallacy, these politicians couldn’t wrap their minds around a scenario in which neither race discriminated, enslaved, or killed the other, inadvertently revealing much about their subconscious take on white history.
 Of course, there was a grain of truth to the zero-sum line of thinking for those Whites whose pride and identity was grounded in racism.
 Senator Russell lamented JFK’s assassination because he was confident the Senate could’ve defeated him on civil rights.
 As former ringleader of southern Conservatives, LBJ was another animal altogether.
 By 1964, the first Southern president since James Polk (1849) had dedicated the nation to more truly realizing the idea Jefferson wrote about in 1776.
 Said Johnson: “We believe that all men are entitled to the blessings of liberty.
-Yet, millions are being deprived of those blessings…The reasons are deeply imbedded in history and tradition and the nature of man…We can understand — without rancor or hatred [toward Whites] — how all this happened…But it cannot endure.”
+Yet, millions are being deprived of those blessings…The reasons are deeply embedded in history and tradition and the nature of man…We can understand — without rancor or hatred [toward Whites] — how all this happened…But it cannot endure.”

 Houston, Texas felt the impact of these new laws right away.
 The stadium their Colt 45’s baseball team played in was humid and mosquito-infested.
 The National League granted them the franchise with the understanding that they’d try to build the first-ever indoor ballpark.
 At first, they thought they could manipulate the soil and find a way to grow grass through a partly clear ceiling.
 When that didn’t work, they invented Astroturf (necessity is, after all, the mother of invention).
 The problem was they needed voters to pass a bond issue to build the new Astrodome and Blacks could now vote.
 Their only choice was to cave in and allow Blacks to attend events there.
 Appropriately enough, the stadium opened in 1965 with a Judy Garland and Supremes double billing.
 You can rest assured that the Supremes, a Motown group, wouldn’t have opened for Garland without the Voting Rights Act.
 President Johnson attended the Astros’ opening night that month to celebrate the stadium, but everyone understood the city was crossing a bigger hurdle than playing history’s first indoor baseball game.
 He needed to look no further than the integrated crowd around him to see the impact of the laws he’d signed the previous year.